oopnet/oopnet/docs/index.rst

 * is easy to run in parallel
 * makes beautiful, paper ready plots

-The vision of oopnet is to build an open-source community around it, connect programmers and wanna-be programmers in the water distribution related community and build a stand-alone hydraulic solver resulting in a totally in Python written water distribution system software making it nice and shiny from the same mould.
+The vision of OOPNET is to build an open-source community around it, connect programmers and wanna-be programmers in the water distribution related community and build a stand-alone hydraulic solver resulting in a totally in Python written water distribution system software making it nice and shiny from the same mould.

 .. warning::
     Be warned, that OOPNET is still changing a lot.
 Until it's marked as 1.0.0, you should assume that it is unstable and act accordingly.
-We are trying to avert any breaking changes but they can and will occur!
+We are trying to avoid breaking changes but they can and will occur!

 -------------
 Citing OOPNET
 -------------

-If you publish something that uses OOPNET, we greatly appreciate a citation of one of the following references:
+If you publish something that uses OOPNET, we greatly appreciate a citation of the following reference:

 - Steffelbauer, D., Fuchs-Hanusch, D., 2015.
 OOPNET: an object-oriented EPANET in Python.
 Procedia Eng.
 119, 710e718. https://doi.org/10.1016/j.proeng.2015.08.924.